PE at Upton

 Upton employ 2 sports coaches , to ensure that PE lessons are stimulating, engaging and differentiated to the needs of the learner.
 In addition, the school has its own swimming pool on staff, and all pupils swim for six months of every year to ensure they reach their 25m milepost before leaving the school.

-Alongside these specialist staff, the school also has an OAA leader and a vastly experienced Head of Sport to ensure that such an important subject area is fully developed to meet the needs of our enthusiastic and talented pupils.
+Alongside these specialist staff, the school also has an OAA leader and an experienced Head of Sport to ensure that such an important subject area is fully developed to meet the needs of our enthusiastic and talented pupils.

 At Upton we believe that to enjoy healthy, active and fulfilling lives, children must learn to respond positively to challenges, be enterprising, handle risk and develop self-confidence and physical capabilities.
 This area of learning lays the foundations for long- term well-being and contributes to children’s mental, social, emotional, economic and physical development.
 It is central to their development as confident individuals.